tongtz/MarvelQuestionAnsering/README.md

 ├── scripts                 <- directory for pipeline scripts or utility scripts
     ├── data_processing.py  <- script to preprocess data
-    ├── train_regression.py <- script to train a logistice regression model ├── model.py            <- script to create a model
+    ├── train_regression.py <- script to train a logistice regression model ├── model.py            <- script to create a DistilBERT model
-    ├── train_BERT.py       <- script to train model DistilBERT model.
+    ├── train_BERT.py       <- script to train the DistilBERT model.
 This will also save the model within '/DistilBERT' ├── evaluation.py       <- script to evaluate the model ├── predict.py          <- script to make generate answer from context and question ├── presentation            <- project presentation PPT